ItaiAxelrad/remote-sensing/posts/gis-mapping.md

 ---
 ## Introduction

 There are many software solutions that will allow you to make a map.
 Some of them are free and open source (_e.g._ [GRASS](grass.osgeo.org/)) or not (_e.g._ [ArcGIS](http://www.arcgis.com/features/)).
-The argument between R and something that isn't free is pretty self explanatory, but why would we want to do our GIS tasks in R over something else like GRASS that was designed for this purpose?
+The argument between R and something that isn't free is pretty self-explanatory, but why would we want to do our GIS tasks in R over something else like GRASS that was designed for this purpose?
 My usual answer is that I prefer a nice workflow all in R - I like the continuity.
 I also like leveraging my R programming know-how (e.g. data manipulation, loops, etc) to do complex and/or repeated operations that might take longer to click through or learn how to automate in some other program.

-Really, you just need to find the right tool for the job, sometimes that will be R, other times it will be a dedicated GIS program.
+You just need to find the right tool for the job, sometimes that will be R, and other times it will be a dedicated GIS program.
 Also, R and GRASS can [interact](http://grasswiki.osgeo.org/wiki/R_statistics) providing an intermediate solution.
 All that being said, it helps to know what R can do when you're choosing your tool.

 ## Load Packages